UiO-IN3110/UiO-IN3110.github.io/assignments/assignment1/assignment1.md

 You should have received an invitation to this repo over the weekend.
 If you don't have a repo by Monday, let us know at [in3110@simula.no](mailto:in3110@simula.no).

 Clone this repository.
 Now, create an `assignment1` folder in your git repository.
-The deliveries for Assignment 1 should be commited there.
+The deliveries for Assignment 1 should be committed there.

 ## Your First Git Repository